 - Each university you apply to will see the same personal statement.
 You should avoid naming specific universities or course titles.
 If you have applied to similar courses, you should focus on the subject area of interest

-- Universities recognise applicants may wish to apply to more than one subject area.
+- Universities recognise that in some cases applicants may wish to apply to more than one subject area.
 If this is the case with your application, we would recommend you focus on more general skills and experiences relevant to study at university.
+However, please note that for health and social care courses, you need to be really clear and focused as to which subject you are applying for to show your dedication to that area and the profession you will eventually be entering.

 Reflect on experience